NikhilKanamarla/ML-Practice/README.md

 # ML-Practice

-This repo covers my practice code from Tensorflow, Numpy, Pandas, Sklearn, Matplotlib and many more.
+This repo covers my practice code from Tensorflow, PyTorch, Numpy, Pandas, Sklearn, Matplotlib and many more.